Graduate Programs in the Arts

-The directories are currently available for purchase as print and e-book volumes, and as customized PDFs, created on demand, based on the customer's preferred search criteria.
+The directories are currently available for purchase as print and e-book volumes (PDF or ePub files), and as customized PDFs, created on demand, based on the customer's preferred search criteria.
 Anyone can search the directories online by program type, faculty specialization, awarded degrees, country, region, state, availability of health insurance, and whether or not part-time students are admitted, or browse the directories by institution and purchase individual institutional records as PDFs.
 Search results include the program type, its location, and the program name and description, while the purchased PDF gives an in-depth profile of each program (see sample entries).

 About the Directories

 The directories provide prospective graduate students with the information they need to begin the application process.
 These volumes are also key professional references for career-services representatives, department chairs, graduate and undergraduate advisors, librarians, professional-practices educators, and professors interested in helping emerging generations of artists and scholars find success.

 Graduate Programs in Art History covers four program types: History of Art and Architecture, Arts Administration, Curatorial and Museum Studies, and Library Science.
 This directory integrates programs in visual studies into History of Art and Architecture.
 Similarly, Graduate Programs in the Visual Arts comprises four program types: Studio Art and Design, Art Education, Conservation and Historic Preservation, and Film Production.
 Studio Art and Design combines programs in fine art, digital media, and illustration with those in graphic, industrial, interactive, and object design.